The Worst Airports in the United States Are Found in These 15 Cities

-Despite some miserable winter weather, O’Hare doesn’t have terrible delays.
-It actually has more on-time departures than Orlando.
-However, the big problem is getting to the airport in the first place.
-If you’re heading from downtown Chicago, you either have to drive through some gnarly traffic, or plan for long train or bus rides to cover the 17 miles from the heart of the city.
+Despite miserable winter weather, the Windy City airport actually has more on-time departures than Orlando.
+However, the issue is getting there in the first place.
+If you’re coming from downtown Chicago, you must drive through gnarly traffic or take a long train or bus ride to cover 17 miles from the city center.

 5. Hollywood International Airport

 Fort Lauderdale is one of the worst U.S. airports and also one of the most hated, too.
 Delays are rampant, security lines are long, and cancellations are a lot higher than they should be.
 Plus, the check-in process and baggage claim are less than impressive.

 Next: If it’s not one thing, it’s another.

 4. Los Angeles International Airport

 City: Los Angeles